Reporting Police Misconduct in Australia

 To find out more about lodging a complaint, our dedicated article, Reporting Police Misconduct in the Northern Territory has more information.

 The ACT police force are considered part of the Australian Federal Police (AFP).
 For this reason, the procedures for reporting police misconduct are the same.
-Complaints of police misconduct are governed by the Australian Federal Police Act 1979 (Cth).
+Complaints are governed by the Australian Federal Police Act 1979 (Cth).

 ACT police and the AFP must act in accordance with the AFP Core Values and AFP Code of Conduct.
 Behaviour or conduct contrary to these principles would be considered police misconduct and can be subject to a complaint.

 Anyone can make a complaint about an ACT police or AFP officer’s misconduct.

 There are three main tiers of making a complaint:

 - If the misconduct is minor in nature, a complaint can be made to the particular officer’s manager or to the AFP Professional Standards;

 - If the misconduct is more serious in nature or you are unhappy with how the AFP Professional Standards have handled the complaint, you can further complain to the Commonwealth Law Enforcement Ombudsman;